ECSAlab/dnndk-zedboard/README.md

 # dnndk-zedboard
-This repo is part of the work published in a paper accepted for presentation at the SEEDA-CECNSM 2021
+This repo is part of the work published in a paper accepted for presentation at the [6th South-East Europe Design Automation, Computer Engineering, Computer Networks and Social Media Conference (SEEDA-CECNSM 2021), Preveza, Greece, September 24th-26th 2021.](https://seeda2021.uowm.gr/)

 # Paper: "Workflow on CNN utilization and inference in FPGA for embedded applications"

+### If you use our work, please cite it using these metadata:
+@INPROCEEDINGS{xxxxxx,
+  author={Flamis, Georgios and Kalapothas, Stavros and Kitsos, Paris}, booktitle={2021 6th South-East Europe Design Automation, Computer Engineering, Computer Networks and Social Media Conference (SEEDA-CECNSM)}, title={Workflow on CNN utilization and inference in FPGA for embedded applications}, year={2021}, volume={}, number={}, pages={1-6}, doi={xx.xxxx/SEEDA-CECNSMxxxx.2021.xxxxxx}
+}

 ![](https://img.shields.io/github/last-commit/ecsalab/seed-fpga?style=plastic)

 Table of Contents